hhzrabbit/teamshell/README.md

 * cd and ls (not forked)
 * exits at SIGINT
 * redirects > and <
+* understands ~ to mean the home directory

 ### Unsuccessful Features

 ### Bugs
-* cannot redirect if the path is abolsute or uses ~

 ### Function Headers